Implications of Seiberg-Witten map on type-I superconductors: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank the financial support from science institutions in Mexico.
-D. M. Carbajal acknowledge financial support from COMECYT through a postdoctoral research grant No.CAT2021-0212, M. de la Cruz thanks Alfredo Herrera Aguilar and Postdoc for Mexico grant No. 30563 under CONACYT project A1-S-38041.
+D. M. Carbajal acknowledge financial support from COMECYT through the research grant No.CAT2021-0212 and for the partial support through the CONACyT Network Project No. 376127, M. de la Cruz thanks Alfredo Herrera Aguilar and Postdoc for Mexico grant No. 30563 under CONACYT project A1-S-38041.
 S. Patiño thanks to CONACYT for PhD grant.
 We are also grateful to Dr. Jesús Martínez Martínez for the help.